-If you have a passion for social justice and a desire to help those who are most vulnerable, social work is the career for you.
+If you have a passion for social justice and a desire to help those who are most vulnerable, social work is the perfect career for you.

+Under the guidance of supportive faculty, you learn in small classes, which allow for discussion and critical reflection with a close-knit group of peers.
 Two supervised field placements with community agencies provide you with the opportunity to apply what you learn and gain work experience.

 The aging of the population creates both a large number of retirees in the profession and a growing demand for social services that serve seniors.